utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 3. Choose the tab *Checkout*.
 4. Click on *UTRUST* on top.
 5. Add your `Client Id` and `Client Secret` and click Save.
+6. (Optional) You can change the `Callback URL` if you are not using the default WooCommerce API.

+### Known issues with other Plugins

+Some plugins that may create problems with the WooCommerce API:

+* [WPML](https://wpml.org/) – If configurated to use URL parameters, it redirects the HTTP requests to the WooCommerce API to the site URL with the `lang=en` parameter.
+One of the solutions is to change WPML to a folder system (`/en/`), another is to add the default language parameter in our Callback URL, e.g.: `https://<your-site>/?lang=en&wc-api=wc_utrust`.

 ## Frequently Asked Questions

-### Does this support both live mode and sandbox mode for testing?
+### Does this support both live mode and test mode for testing?

-Yes, it does - live and sandbox mode is driven by the API keys you use.
+Yes, it does - live and test mode is driven by the API keys you use.
 They are different in both environments.
-Live API keys shouldn't work on Sandbox environment and vice-versa.
+Live API keys shouldn't work on test environment and vice-versa.

 ### What happens if I cancel the Order manually?

 We are working on it.
 Our API is not ready yet for merchant manual changes.
-If you need to change the Order status, change it and contact us at support@utrust.com so we can change it in our system as well and refund the buyer.
+If you need to change the Order status, change it in WooCommerce and then go to our Merchant Dashboard to start a refund.

 ## Features